CODECHECK community workflow for codecheckers

 Codechecker tasks - short version

-- Create a repository in the CODECHECK GitHub organization, either by forking existing repository or creating new one and uploading materials
+- Create a project in an online repository, either by forking existing code repository or creating new project

-- Create a new document to write the CODECHECK certificate and start documenting the ongoing codecheck now; the exact form of a codechecking procedure and form of documentation vary greatly, but there are some tools, such as an R package to automate some steps, including an Rmd template and word processor templates in .odt and .docx formats; all of that is optional, as long as the final certificate contains the mandatory information
+codecheckwhere your files will go - Create a new document to write the CODECHECK certificate and start documenting the ongoing codecheck now with everything relevant that you do; the exact form of a codechecking procedure and form of documentation vary greatly, but there are some tools, such as an R package to automate some steps, including an Rmd template and word processor templates in .odt and .docx formats; all of that is optional, as long as the final certificate contains the mandatory information

-- Open the manuscript and follow the instructions to reproduce a workflow
+- Open the manuscript and follow the instructions to reproduce the workflow

-- During the CODECHECK, contact the authors in case of problems; keep in mind the general CODECHECK principles, especially “the codechecker records but does not fix” – unless it is a very trivial bug like pathnames; the authors can provide updated versions of code and documentation; however, the entire procedure should not be much more time-intensive than a normal peer review of a paper and not involve more than a few code revisions; the codechecker can always stop the process after a reasonable effort and close the issue as not successfully reproduced.
+- During the CODECHECK, contact the authors in case of problems; keep in mind the general CODECHECK principles, especially “the codechecker records but does not fix” – unless it is trivial change; the authors can provide updated versions of code and documentation; however, the entire procedure should not be much more time-intensive than a normal peer review of a paper and not involve more than a few code revisions; the codechecker can always stop the process after a reasonable effort and document on the issue as not successfully reproduced.

-- Summarize the process and outcomes in your certificate and upload it as PDF to Zenodo or OSF; add edited files and intemediary as well as output files as you see fit; the certifiate must at least contain the information on who checked what and how; the ambition should be to document for future self and other researchers; have a look at the available certificates.
+- Summarize the process and outcomes in your certificate and upload it as PDF to your project; add edited files and intemediary as well as output files as you see fit; the certifiate must at least contain the information on who checked what and how; the ambition should be to document for future self and other researchers; have a look at the available certificates.

 Codechecker tasks - extended version